Skip to main content

 Use the appropriate flour

 Many types of flour are suitable for preparing egg dishes.
-For a classic pancake, you can use commercial wheat flour, pastry flour, or all-purpose flour.
+For a classic pancake, you can use commercial white flour, pastry flour, or all-purpose flour.

 These flours are primarily characterized by a mild taste and good baking properties.
-In addition, it is particularly finely ground and is therefore also suitable for baking cakes and cookies, for example.
+In addition, they are particularly finely ground and are therefore also suitable for baking cakes and cookies, for example.

 For this type of flour, the whole grain is ground.
 Thus, you also get more organic substances than with normal household flour – they provide, for example, good digestion.

 In addition, pancakes baked with wholemeal fill you up faster.
-But if you want a slightly sweet-tasting dough, you should use spelt flour.
+If you want a slightly sweet tasting batter, you should use spelt flour.
 If you want to give your pancakes a slightly nutty flavor, you can use buckwheat flour.

 Fry With the Right Oil